LiveOverflow/yt_statistics/README.md

 ```

 Feel free to use the data to create some statistics, or train a LiveOverflow script writing AI (but pls let me use it too :P)

+The file `500_metadata_finetune.jsonl` contains a partial attempt at [fine-tuning](https://platform.openai.com/docs/guides/fine-tuning) GPT-3.
+It's incomplete because I used openai to generate questions about paragraphs of the video transcript, and I blew threw my credit before going through all videos (see `train_ai.py`).